-This publication assumes that your database uses the default locale.
-This default is en\us.8859-1 (ISO 8859-1) on UNIX platforms or en\us.1252 (Microsoft 1252) in Windows environments.
-This locale supports U.S. English format conventions for displaying and entering date, time, number, and currency values.
-It also supports the ISO 8859-1 (on UNIX and Linux) or Microsoft 1252 (on Windows) code set, which includes the ASCII code set plus many 8-bit characters such as é, è, and ñ.
+The examples in this publication are written with the assumption that you are using one of these locales: en_us.8859-1 (ISO 8859-1) on UNIX platforms or en_us.1252 (Microsoft 1252) in Windows environments.
+These locales support U.S. English format conventions for displaying and entering date, time, number, and currency values.
+They also support the ISO 8859-1 code set (on UNIX and Linux) or the Microsoft 1252 code set (on Windows), which includes the ASCII code set plus many 8-bit characters such as é, è, and ñ.

-If you plan to use nondefault characters in your data or in SQL identifiers, or if you plan to use other collation rules for sorting character data, you must specify the appropriate nondefault locale.
+You can specify another locale if you plan to use characters from other locales in your data or your SQL identifiers, or if you want to conform to other collation rules for character data.

-For instructions on how to specify a nondefault locale, and for additional syntax and other considerations related to GLS locales, see the IBM Informix GLS User's Guide.
+For instructions about how to specify locales, additional syntax, and other considerations related to GLS locales, see the IBM Informix GLS User's Guide.

-Demonstration Database
+Demonstration databases

-The DB-Access utility, which is provided with the database server products, includes one or more of the following demonstration databases:
+The DB-Access utility, which is provided with your IBM Informix database server products, includes one or more of the following demonstration databases:

-- The stores\demo database illustrates a relational schema with information about a fictitious wholesale sporting-goods distributor.
-Many examples in IBM Informix publications are based on the stores\demo database. - Extended Parallel Server: The sales\demo database illustrates a dimensional schema for data- warehousing applications.
-For conceptual information about dimensional data modeling, see the IBM Informix Database Design and Implementation Guide. - IBM Informix: The superstores\demo database illustrates an object-relational schema.
-The superstores\demo database contains examples of extended data types, type and table inheritance, and user-defined routines.
+- The stores_demo database illustrates a relational schema with information about a fictitious wholesale sporting-goods distributor.
+Many examples in IBM Informix publications are based on the stores_demo database. - The superstores_demo database illustrates an object-relational schema.
+The superstores_demo database contains examples of extended data types, type and table inheritance, and user-defined routines.

 For information about how to create and populate the demonstration databases, see the IBM Informix DB-Access User's Guide.
-For descriptions of the databases and their contents, see Appendix A, "The stores\demo Database," on page A-1 and Appendix B, "The sales\demo and superstores\demo Databases," on page B-1.
+For descriptions of the databases and their contents, see the IBM Informix Guide to SQL: Reference.

-The scripts that you use to install the demonstration databases are located in the \$INFORMIXDIR/bin directory on UNIX platforms and in the %INFORMIXDIR%\bin directory in Windows environments.
+The scripts that you use to install the demonstration databases are in the \$INFORMIXDIR/bin directory on UNIX platforms and in the %INFORMIXDIR%\bin directory in Windows environments.

-What's New in SQL Reference for IBM Informix, Version 11.50
+What's new in SQL Reference for Informix, Version 11.70